doi-open-data/doi-ckan/README.md

 1. To create an admin user, run `make admin` and follow the prompts for email and password
 1. To stop your containers and volumes run `make clean`

+### Release

+To build a production ready version of the application, you will want to clean and rebuild:
+`make nocache=TRUE clean build-prod up-prod`.
+This will clean and rebuild the ckan image for production, ignoring any cache.
+Then, you can push this image to AWS for deployment (TODO: add details/commands here)

 ### Updating Dependencies
 The application uses the [requirements-freeze.txt file](./ckan/requirements-freeze.txt) for it dependency management.
 This is updated via the [requirements.txt file](./ckan/requirements.txt).
 To update the dependencies you need to run: